 Times have changed; the Information era has begun.
 Now people know more than their bosses what needs to be done and how it is to be done.
-Hence in an effort to manage the knowledgeable workers, it is mandatory to listen, ask and learn from everyone around.
+Hence to manage the knowledgeable workers, it is mandatory to listen, ask, and learn from everyone around.

 The 360-degree feedback tool has created an upheaval in the HR space, and people are all over it.

-The people are inculcating the system into their companies.
+The people are integrating the system into their companies.
 The tool is about the pretty colors of help, where companies are making a shift from appraisals to continuous performance management.

-It is a tool that gives each employee performance feedback from the people who work with them.
-These people are none other than the employee’s peers, manager, subordinates and sometimes customers.
+A 360-degree feedback system is a multi-rater tool that gives each employee performance feedback from the people who work with them.
+These people are none other than the employee’s peers, manager, subordinates, and sometimes customers.
 At least four to eight people fill the feedback form, where the questions evaluate the employee by covering a landscape of competencies.

-The employee for whom the feedback is being filled is also required to fill a self-assessment form with the same questions.
+The employee for whom the feedback is being filled must fill a self-assessment form with the same questions.
 Once the process is over, the system automatically presents the report in a manner that is easily understandable by the recipient and helps him create a development plan.

 The Essence of the Tool-

-Strictly speaking, the 360 degree feedback does justice to its name by measuring the feedback from a 360 degree angle of the employee including all the people connected with him/her.
+Strictly speaking, the 360-degree feedback tool does justice to its name by measuring the feedback from a 360-degree angle of the employee, including all the people connected with him/her.

-Being self-aware is to understand one's own thoughts, interests, strengths, and weaknesses.
+Self-awareness is all about understanding one’s thoughts, interests, strengths, and vulnerabilities.
 A leader needs to be balanced in his ideas and approach.
 Leaders come in with a great start but sometimes lose track, and this feedback system could be one way to give them the right direction to improve.

-An integral part of continuous performance management is development opportunities.
-360 degree tool shows a strong way of how teams could keep developing and become far better in their performance.
-It gives them space to build on current skills and develop new ones.
+A crucial part of continuous performance management is development opportunities.
+The 360-degree evaluation tool shows a reliable way of how teams could grow and become far better in their performance.
+It gives them space to build on current skills and create new ones.
 And allowing the individuals to take ownership of the development process increases their engagement.

-A continuous 360-degree system is not a one-sided tool where the top administration directs the one below them.
+A continuous 360-degree feedback system is not a one-sided tool where the top administration directs the one below them.
 It removes the problem of ambiguity; the system defines certain competency needs.
 According to the needs, the person is required to perform.
-This makes it easy to convey the requirement, and if the person fails to perform, he can be held responsible.
+This way it is easy to convey the requirement, and if the person fails to perform, he can be held responsible.

-When implemented properly a good 360-degree feedback guarantees employee engagement.
-With the feedback, the employees unearth their strengths and weaknesses.
+When appropriately implemented, an excellent 360-degree feedback system guarantees employee engagement.
+With the 360 feedback questionnaire, the employees unearth their strengths and weaknesses.
 Identifying the competencies allows the structuring of a customized development plan.
-When they are told about the abilities and the same are sharpened they excel and contribute more to the company’s goals.
+When they are told about the abilities and the same are sharpened, they excel and contribute more to the company’s goals.

 The feedback mechanism provides feedback to the employees from all levels.
 This feedback is generally kept anonymous to avoid any discomfort during expression.
 This way the employee gets to know what other people think about his abilities and performance.

-The recipients hence get a chance to understand what others feel, good or bad and hence have a chance to improve themselves and adjust their behaviour.
+The recipients hence get a chance to understand what others feel, good or bad, and therefore have an opportunity to improve themselves and adjust their behavior.